-West One Dental Clinic may disclose your personal information to third parties:
+W1DC may disclose your personal information to third parties:

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 - If W1DC or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data or unsubscribing via our email communications.
 You can also exercise the right at any time by contacting us at:

 West One Dental Clinic

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 The Act gives you the right to access information held about you.
 Your right of access can be exercised in accordance with the Act.
 Any access request may be subject to a fee of £10 for computerised records and up to £50 for any non-digital x-ray copies that are required to provide you with details of the information you have requested.